-Its unforgettable point was that after the team got a hyperbaric chamber, which helped injuries, every team member began using it in the belief it would provide a boost.
+After the team got a hyperbaric chamber, which helped injuries, every team member began using it in the belief it would provide a boost.

 By the end of the season the team had lost all home games and won only away games.